Grease pencil

 Grease pencils were also widely used during the mid-20th century in aircraft control centers, military radar defense system stations on land and in aircraft carriers in particular.
 As information came in from radar and radio operators, technicians would take details of aircraft locations, vectors, weapons and fuel status and other information and write it in reverse on a large, clear panel of glass, which was readable to the officers on the other side of the panel.
-The information would be continuously updated as the situation changed.
+Such a transparent plotting board is portrayed in the early seasons of Stargate SG-1’s title sequence scene in the base of a galaxy-faring branch of the United States Air Force.
+The information could be continuously updated as the situation changed.
 They have largely been replaced by digital displays in the modern era.

 In the days when broadcast studios had a library of LP records, a track which was prohibited from public performance could be defaced by a wavy white or yellow chinagraph line, giving a visible warning to the presenter as well as making that track unusable.

 Grease pencils are also commonly used by fire brigades in the United Kingdom.
 Entry Control Officers who monitor firefighters wearing SCBA use them to write information such as their location on a control board.